-Scheduled live lessons and tutorials will take place on Monday and Thursday evenings 5.30pm-8.30pm.
+Scheduled live lessons and tutorials will take place on Tuesday and Friday evenings 5.30pm-8.30pm.
+Starting from Tuesday 21st of September 2021.
 Exact timings will be published each term nearer to the start date.

 Holidays will be scheduled around school breaks with some adjustments made for Islamic holidays.
 Students should expect to study through Ramadhan.
 We will fix the dates closer to the start and publish them on this course page.

 - Complete and submit the online application form below asap.

 - We will close applications on 20th August.
 Places will fill up fast and we will process applications, conduct interviews and make decisions on a batch by batch basis with the final round of decisions taking place after 20th August.
 If we get a sufficient number of applications before then, you will miss out.